advanced-rest-client/environment-selector/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/advanced-rest-client/environment-selector)

 An element to select current variables environment.
+Used with Advanced REST Client.

 Renders a material design dropdown with list of available environments.
-It always render `default` environment.
+It always renders `default` environment.

 It should be used with combination of: